BuckWoody/PresentationsAndBlogs/dataliteracy/dataliteracy/04-use_data_for_intelligent_decisions.md

     <li><a href=" https://www.sciencenewsforstudents.org/blog/outside-comment/fact-checking-how-think-journalist" target="_blank">Fact Checking: Think like a Journalist</a></li>
 </ul>

 Congratulations!
-You have completed this workshop on <TODO: Enter workshop name>.
+You have completed this workshop on Data Literacy.
 You now have the tools, assets, and processes you need to extrapolate this information into other applications.